water96763/Psychic-Game/README.md

 # Word Guess-Game
-homework 3 Word Guess Game JavaScript
+homework 3 Psychic-Game JavaScript tried the word guess, but switched to psychic on wednesday